pgruetter/sdl-docs/docs/getting-started/get-airports.md

 SDL is built do detect configuration errors as early as possible (early-validation).
 It does this by going through several phases.
 1. Validate configuration - validate superfluous attributes, missing mandatory attributes, attribute content and consistency when referencing other configuration objects.
 2. *Prepare* run - validate preconditions, e.g. connections and existence of tables and directories.
-3. *Init* run - executes the whole feed *without any data* to spot incompatibilities between the dataObjects that cannot be spotted by just looking at the config file.
+3. *Init* run - executes the whole feed *without any data* to spot incompatibilities between the Data Objects that cannot be spotted by just looking at the config file.
 For example a column which doesn't exist but is referenced in a later Action will fail the init phase.
 4. *Exec* run - only if all previous phases have been passed successfully, execution is started.